Chennai is a city but Madras is an emotion ~ Tamil Culture.

 Besant Nagar Beach Aka Elliots Beach

-The Elliots beach is located in the Besant Nagar, a posh colony of Chennai.
+Elliots Beach is located in Besant Nagar, a posh colony of Chennai.
 This is the beach favoured by the locals & especially the youth.
 The entrance of the beach is surrounded by some of the best cafes & restaurants in the town.

-The Elliots Beach also has a landmark Karl Schmidt memorial in the memory of a European sailor who got swallowed by the sea in 1930’s when he tried to save a girl.
+Elliots Beach also has a landmark Karl Schmidt memorial in memory of a European sailor who got swallowed by the sea in the 1930s when he tried to save a girl.

 Sri Parthasarathy Temple

-The 8th-century temple idolises Lord Krishna, and my cabbie graciously explained me the meaning of the name.
+The 8th-century temple idolises Lord Krishna, and my cabbie graciously explained to me the meaning of the name.
 Partha is for Lord Krishna and “Sarathy” means charioteer ideally of Arjuna in Mahabharata.
-The temple is one of the oldest temples in the city which makes a visit to temple worth.
+The temple is one of the oldest temples in the city which makes a visit to the temple worthwhile.

-The temple is often ignored by the tourists, even I wasn’t aware of it.
+The temple is often ignored by tourists, even though I wasn’t aware of it.
 But I received a great introduction which made me recommend it.